ltruciosr-dev/utec-voice-assistant/notebooks/README.md

 3. **Continue with rest of notebook**: All code cells will work after setup

 **Important**:
-- Update the GitHub URL in the setup cell: Replace `YOUR_USERNAME` with your GitHub username
+- Update the GitHub URL in the setup cell: Replace `ltruciosr-dev` with your GitHub username
 - Make sure to enable GPU: Runtime → Change runtime type → GPU (T4 recommended)

 ### Option 2: Local Installation